datarefuge/workflow/research.md

 - Note that in the Uncrawlable Action spreadsheet, Researchers and Harvesters share the same tab.
 - As a Researcher, make sure to check out the [Harvesters documentation](harvesting-toolkit) to familiarize yourself with their role.

-## Claiming a dataset to harvest
+## Claiming a dataset to Research
 - Researchers work on datasets that were listed as uncrawlable by Seeders.
-- Go to the Uncrawlable spreadsheet, click the Researchers/Harvesters tab, and look for a dataset to harvest
+- Go to the [Archivers app](http://www.archivers.space/), click `URLS` and then `RESEARCH`, all the URLs listed are ready to be researched
-  - Available datasets are the ones whose cell "Researcher Handle" is empty
-  - If an item is already claimed but its "Date Opened or Closed" cell has turned red, it is also available for you to claim (for more details see the last section of this document)
-    - Claim it by entering your slack handle along with the status "Open" and today's date, for instance:
-    ```
-    @khdelphine Open 1/22/2017
-    ```
-- You will find the URL you are about to evaluate in the "Original URL" cell.
+    - Available URLs are the ones that have not been checked out by someone else, that is, do not have someone's name in the User column.
+- Click an available URL, and click `Check out this URL`.
+It is now ready for you to work on, no one else can do anything to it while you have it checked out.
+- While you go through the research process, make sure to report as much information as possible in the Archivers app, as this is the place were we collectively keep track of all the work done.

+## Note: URL vs UUID
+The `URL` is the link to examine, and the `UUID` is a canonical ID we'll use to connect the url with the data in question.
+The UUID will have been generated already by the DataRefuge organizers.
+UUID stands for Universal Unique Identifier.

 ## Evaluating the data
 Go to the URL, and start inspecting the content.